 Get Your Heart-Racing With These Epic Adventures

 With some of the best and most consistent surf breaks in Western Australia, Rottnest is a paradise for surfers and bodyboarders alike—and definitely worth stepping into a wetsuit for.
-In fact, Strickland Bay has been ranked in the top 50 breaks in the world with conditions at their best during the wintertime.
-If surfing isn't your thing, you can enjoy the island’s pristine waters from above on a glass bottom sea kayaking tour.
+In fact, Strickland Bay has been ranked in the top 50 breaks in the world with conditions at their best during the cooler months.

 Slow Down And Relish A Well-Deserved Break

 There’s no better feeling than rugging up after a day of exploring and Rottnest Island Authority has plenty of accommodation options for all tastes and budgets.
 Choose from one bedroom cedar-clad cabins and canvas-side heritage bungalows, heritage homes with the character and charm of the 1920s, or classic two and three-bedroom units with unobstructed ocean views.
 These standard, heritage, or premium units are located from Kingstown Barracks to Geordie Bay and have courtyards, BBQs, and heaters.